Book your sexual health consultation online

 How is my sample taken?

-A HIV test requires a small sample of blood.
+A HIV test requires a small blood sample

-Regardless of which turnaround you choose, the method remains the same.
+Regardless of which type of test or turnaround time you choose, the method remains the same.
 Using a lancet (a small needle), your finger will be pricked and a few drops of blood will be used as the sample.

 When can I do my test after possibly being exposed to HIV?